Semiparametric Efficiency in Convexity Constrained Single Index Model: Introduction

-where $X \in \R^d$ ($d \ge 1$) is the predictor, $Y \in \R$ is the response variable, $m_0:\mathbb{R} \to \mathbb{R}$ is the unknown link function, $\theta_0 \in \R^d$ is the unknown index parameter, and $\epsilon$ is the unobserved error.
-The above single index model, a popular choice in many application areas, circumvents the curse of dimensionality encountered in estimating the fully nonparametric regression function $\E(Y|X = \cdot)$ by assuming that the link function depends on $X$ only through a one dimensional projection, i.e., $\theta_0^\top X$; see \cite{Powelletal89}.
-Moreover, the coefficient vector $\theta_0$ provides interpretability; see~\cite{liracine07}.
-The one-dimensional unspecified link function $m_0$ also offers some flexibility in modeling.
+Single index models are ubiquitous in regression because they provide convenient dimension reduction and interpretability.
+The single index model circumvents the curse of dimensionality encountered in estimating the fully nonparametric regression function $\E(Y|X = \cdot)$ by assuming that the link function depends on $X$ only through a one dimensional projection, i.e., $\theta_0^\top X$; see e.g.,~\cite{Powelletal89}.
+Moreover, the coefficient vector $\theta_0$ provides interpretability~\citep{liracine07} and the one-dimensional nonparametric link function $m_0$ offers some flexibility in modeling.
+The above model has received a lot of attention in statistics in the last few decades; see e.g.,~\cite{Powelletal89,LiDuan89,ICHI93,HardleEtAl93,Hristacheetal01,DelecroixEtal06,cuietal11,Patra16} and the references therein.
+The above papers propose estimators for the single index model under the assumption that $m_0$ is smooth (i.e., two or three times differentiable).

-In this paper, we assume further that $m_0$ is known to be {\it convex}.
-This assumption is motivated by the fact that in a wide range of applications in various fields the regression function is known to be convex or concave.
-For example, in microeconomics, production functions are often supposed to be concave and component-wise nondecreasing (concavity indicates decreasing marginal returns; see e.g.,~\cite{Varian84}).
-Utility functions are often assumed to be concave (representing decreasing marginal utility; see e.g.,~\cite{Matzkin91, liracine07}).
-In finance, theory restricts call option prices to be convex and decreasing functions of the strike price (see e.g.,~\cite{AD03}); in stochastic control, value functions are often assumed to be convex (see e.g.,~\cite{K11}).
+However, quite often in the context of a real application, qualitative assumptions on $m_0$ may be available.
+For example, in microeconomics, production and utility functions are often assumed to be concave and nondecreasing; concavity indicates decreasing marginal returns/utility~\citep{Varian84,Matzkin91,liracine07}.
+In finance, the relationship between call option prices and strike price are often known to be convex and decreasing~\citep{AD03}; in stochastic control, value functions are often assumed to be convex~\citep{K11}.
+The following two real-data examples further illustrate that convexity/concavity constraints arise naturally in many applications.

-Given i.i.d.~observations $\{(x_i,y_i): i=1,\ldots,n\}$ from model~\eqref{eq:simsl}, the goal is to estimate the unknown parameters of interest --- $m_0$ and $\theta_0$.
-In this paper we propose and study two estimation techniques for $m_0$ and $\theta_0$ in model~\eqref{eq:simsl}.
-For both procedures, we conduct a systematic study of the characterization, computation, consistency, rates of convergence and the limiting distribution of the estimator of the finite-dimensional parameter $\theta_0$.
-Moreover, we show that under mild assumptions, the finite dimensional estimators are semiparametrically efficient.
-Indeed, our paper represents the first work on convexity constrained single index models (without any distributional assumptions on the error and/or design).